tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 1. Instructor Do: Introductions (40 mins)

-In this activity, every member associated with the current FinTech course will introduce themselves to break the ice and develop a foundation of familiarity.
+In this activity, every member associated with the current FinTech course will introduce themselves to break the ice and get to know each other.
 This includes student success managers (SSMs), university staff, program directors, student services directors, career directors, individual students, instructors, and teacher assistants (TAs).

 * The first `40` minutes of class consists of introductions from the following: